 FEES AND CHARGES

 TasFire Training reserves the right to determine all training and assessment fees.
-Clients pay the agreed fee on conclusion of the training in which they are enrolled, if fees are payable prior to training commencing the client will receive written advice in regard the fees payable and the application of refunds.
+Clients in most cases pay the agreed fee on conclusion of the training in which they are enrolled, if fees are payable prior to training commencing the client will receive written advice in regard the fees payable and the application of refunds.
 Clients may choose to pay for the contracted service in advance; fees received prior to the supply of services will be subject to the refund policy below.
 A tax invoice will be issued for all fees payable and will include payment options such as credit card.

 Enrolment in TasFire Training courses is available in the three regional centres and is subject to;